 What you do

-You may be a highly qualified and experienced professional, but ‘what’ you do is about outcomes rather than the services you provide.
+You may be a highly qualified and experienced professional or business owner, but ‘what’ you do is about outcomes rather than the services you provide.
 For example, a business owner we know is an accountant and sure, he offers a heap of services from tax reporting to business advising, but what he does is create business success and personal prosperity.
 When you establish ‘what’ you do in this context, you will immediately be ahead of your competitors who often don’t identify themselves beyond their technical trade to truly help their clients.

 Who you do it for

 This is vitally important.
 Your marketing tools need to speak directly to your ‘ideal’ client in the first instance, and then to your ‘important secondary’ clients.
 When you can articulate the characteristics of your ideal clients, your marketing dollars can be better spent as they will focus on those you most want to do business with, and who will most likely buy services from you.

 While the type of services you offer are part of ‘how’, it’s more about articulating your process so that it is meaningful to your clients.
 When a client understands that you have a process, model or framework, it immediately implies that you offer greater value than someone who doesn’t.
 You probably already have a way of doing things that works for you and your clients, and you may already use it when pitching to new clients, but it may not be written down, and it’s probably not used as part of your marketing communication.

 Why you do it

 Simon Sinek is a highly respected marketing expert, and he once said something along the lines of…‘people don’t buy what you do, they buy why you do it’ … and we think he nailed it!